A federal law requires translated voting ballots, but not in Arabic or Haitian Creole

 Exactly where the federal government requires multilingual election information is determined by the Census Bureau, which uses complicated formulas involving English proficiency and educational attainment rates to produce an updated list every five years.

 The latest list, released in December, shows that the federal mandate for American Indian language assistance has reached five additional states and coverage for Spanish was added to Ohio's Cuyahoga County.
-There's also growth in the areas required to help voters in Bangladeshi, Chinese, Filipino, Hmong and Vietnamese.
+There's also growth in the areas required to help voters in Bengali, Chinese, Hmong, Tagalog and Vietnamese.

 With Arabic, Haitian Creole and other languages that are not protected by Section 203 becoming more common among U.S. households, some voting rights advocates have been calling for the federal government to expand its requirements for multilingual election information.